My father used to buy roasted peanuts from the street vendors after church. To this day, it is one of my favorite snacks.

 Health Benefits of Peanuts

-They compose sufficient levels of monounsaturated fatty acids (MUFA), especially oleic acid.
-MUFA helps lower LDL or "bad cholesterol" and increases HDL or "good cholesterol” level in the blood.
-Research studies suggest that the Mediterranean diet which is rich in monounsaturated fatty acids help prevent coronary artery disease and stroke risk by favoring healthy serum lipid profile.
+- They compose sufficient levels of monounsaturated fatty acids (MUFA), especially oleic acid.
+MUFA helps lower LDL or "bad cholesterol" and increases HDL or "good cholesterol” levels in the blood.
+Research studies suggest that the Mediterranean diet, which is rich in monounsaturated fatty acids, helps prevent coronary artery disease and stroke risk by favoring a healthy serum lipid profile.

-Peanut kernels are a good source of dietary protein; compose fine quality amino acids that are essential for growth and development.
+- Peanut kernels are a good source of dietary protein: quality amino acids that are essential for growth and development.

-Furthermore, studies suggest that resveratrol may reduce stroke risk through altering molecular mechanisms in the blood vessels (reducing susceptibility to vascular damage through decreased activity of angiotensin, a systemic hormone responsible for blood vessel constriction that would elevate blood pressure), and by increasing production of vasodilator hormone, nitric oxide.
+- Furthermore, studies suggest that resveratrol may reduce stroke risk by altering molecular mechanisms in the blood vessels (reducing susceptibility to vascular damage through decreased activity of angiotensin, a systemic hormone responsible for blood vessel constriction that would elevate blood pressure) and by increasing the production of the vasodilator hormone nitric oxide.

-Recent research studies suggest that roasting/boiling enhances antioxidant bioavailability in the peanuts.
-It has been found that boiled peanuts have two and four-fold increase in isoflavone antioxidants biochanin-A and genistein content, respectively.
-(Journal of agricultural and food chemistry).
+- Recent research studies suggest that roasting/boiling enhances antioxidant bioavailability in the peanuts.
+It has been found that boiled peanuts have two- and four-fold increases in isoflavone antioxidants biochanin-A and genistein content, respectively.
+(Journal of Agricultural and Food Chemistry)

 Just a handful of peanuts per day provide enough recommended levels of phenolic antioxidants, minerals, vitamins, and protein.